RuiSiang/chatNT/README.md

 2. Peer A forms a specially crafted packet formatted as the following.
 ![packet image](https://github.com/RuiSiang/chatNT/blob/main/images/packet.jpg?raw=true)
 As you can see, each peer can only decrypt a portion of the packet, hence passing on the packet without knowledge of the full information.
-3. Peer A sends the packet to P1.
+3. Peer A sends the packet to P1 via P2P.
-4. P1 decrypts his part, gets hashid on P2, looks up information on P2 and sends the packet minus his part to P2.
+4. P1 decrypts his part, gets hashid on P2, looks up information on P2 and sends the packet minus his part to P2 via P2P.
-5. P2 decrypts his part, gets hashid on P3, looks up information on P3 and sends the packet minus his part to P3.
+5. P2 decrypts his part, gets hashid on P3, looks up information on P3 and sends the packet minus his part to P3 via P2P.
-6. P3 decrypts his part, gets hashid on receipient(B),looks up information on B and sends the inner packet of part P3 to B.
+6. P3 decrypts his part, gets hashid on receipient(B),looks up information on B and sends the inner packet of part P3 to B via P2P.
 7. B decrypts the inner packet(part R) and gets the message and sender hashid.
 ## Troubleshoot:
 - Getting error "Error opening terminal: xterm" when running peer in Linux.
 This error is caused by missing environmental variables required by ncurses library.
 Simply run the shell script "./peer/bin/linux-env.sh" to add the variables.